The Phoenix Park is open twenty-four hours a day, seven days a week, all year round.

 Opening times are from 9.30am to 6.00pm.
 Last admission at 5.15pm.

-Please note the Visitor Centre is closed on Mondays and Tuesdays from 2nd January until 3rd March 2019.
+Please note the Visitor Centre is closed on Mondays and Tuesdays in the months of January and February.

 Admission is free to a lively and entertaining self guiding exhibition on the history and the wildlife of the Park.
 There is also an Exhibition Room for visiting art exhibitions where exhibitions in various media and art and craft demonstrations take place regularly.
 Adjoining the Visitor Centre is the fully restored Ashtown Castle, a medieval tower house that dates from the seventeenth century.

 Opening hours for the universal playground at the Phoenix Park Visitor Centre: 9.30 am to one hour before sunset all year round, weather conditions permitting.
 Another universal access playground is located in the People’s Gardens close to the North Circular Road Gate entrance.
 Opening hours: 9.30 am to one hour before sunset all year round, weather conditions permitting.